erectbranch/erectbranch.github.io/docs/demo/docsify-dashboard/guide.md

     metadataUrl: 'metadata/posts',       // do not include '.json' extension
     sort: false,                         // sort the posts by time
     theme: 'default',                    // (1) default, (2) cards, (3) list
-    tagboardTheme: 'default'             // options are same as above },
+    tagboardTheme: 'default',            // options are same as above

-  tabs: {
-    theme: 'material' // We recommend 'material' theme for the docsify-tabs },
+    pagination: false                    // enable pagination for the dashboard tabs }
 };
 ```